 This way of thinking has worked for me and I’ve never looked back.
-My mantra for challenges in life is ‘when in doubt, think like an athlete‘.
+My mantra for challenges in life is ‘when in doubt, think like an athlete.’
 So, whether you need to exercise more or you want to up your game in life, you may benefit from my helpful insider tips.
-My tips are written toward improving your health and fitness but you can apply them to any goal you can imagine.
+My tips are written toward improving your health and fitness, but you can apply them to any goals that you can imagine.

 Be honest with yourself about why you want to improve.
 In my experience, once you put it down on paper it becomes real.